Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

 Convictions for drug crimes have both direct and collateral consequences.
 Direct consequences are imposed by the court in which you are convicted.
 Punishments are direct consequences of a conviction.
-They can also include other obligations imposed by the court, including payment of court costs or restitution.
+Similarly, they can also include other obligations imposed by the court.
+Including payment of court costs or restitution.

 Collateral Consequences of a Conviction

 Since they are not direct consequences of a conviction, the court does not need to warn a defendant about them before the defendant enters a plea of guilty or no contest.
-You should nevertheless be aware of them because they might have a significant impact upon your life and upon your decision whether to plead guilty.
+Above all, you should nevertheless be aware of them because they might have a significant impact on your life and on your decision on whether to plead guilty.

-Each state has its own laws imposing consequences for drug convictions.
+Each state has its laws imposing consequences for drug convictions.
 They are too numerous to list here and they are subject to constant change.
-Since these consequences are deemed “collateral” to a conviction, courts are usually not required to warn defendants about them before a conviction is imposed.
+Since these consequences are deemed “collateral” to a conviction.
+Therefore, courts are usually not required to warn defendants about them before a conviction is imposed.

 In addition to consequences that pertain to federal benefits, military enlistment, and immigration, the consequences of a drug conviction may include the following:

 Conviction of a felony involving controlled substances prevents an individual from purchasing or possessing firearms and ammunition.